Dimev/slsg/README.md

 - `extention`: file extention if any, or nil

 `markdown`:
-- `front`: the front matter, parsed as toml
+- `front`: the front matter as a table, or nil if none. --- is parsed as yaml, +++ is parsed as toml
 - `raw`: the raw markdown
 - `html`: the markdown as html
-- TODO
+- `events`: table of all events in the markdown stream

 `page`:
 - can be created with the `page(name)` function